How to start a landscaping business

 - Do you plan to stay a one-person business, or would you like to grow your business to include a team?

-It can be challenging to work through these questions, but now is the time to figure out exactly what kind of business you’re trying to build.
+It can be challenging to work through these questions, but now is the time to figure out precisely what kind of business you’re trying to build.
 Without a vision, you won’t know what steps to take—or even what success looks like when you achieve it.
 So take the time now to read 5 Questions to Ask Yourself Before You Start a Business and get your big picture in place for the long haul.
 It’s worth it.

 What kind of landscaping services will you provide?